nargesbh/Suicide-Detection/README.md

 - Logistic Regression
 - Naive Bayes

-These models were trained on the Reddit dataset to detect language patterns associated with suicidal behavior.
-The best accuracy achieved for each model with TF-IDF vectorization is as follows:
+The best accuracy achieved for each model is as follows:

 - Linear Regression: 92.5%
 - Logistic Regression: 93.6%